Mary Stonor Saunders

 In 2009, Mary launched Granola for Good, a social enterprise that aimed to raise the profile of non-profit partners (Inspiration Corporation).
 She developed the Grow Chicago Collaborative in 2014 to give emerging food manufacturers a voice around the policy table, and was invited to join RW Ventures as a project partner for the MacArthur Foundation-funded Chicagoland Food Cluster initiative to spur regional economic development.

 Mary is passionate about ending gun violence in Chicago, and has been involved with several initiatives since 2010 when 16-year-old DeAntonio Goss, son of a peace activist, was killed on his way home from school.
 She has been an active volunteer throughout her life, including literacy, domestic and community violence, teen parents, and homelessness.
-She holds an M.S. from the University of Chicago School of Social Service Administration and Health Administration and Policy, and received a B.A. from Kenyon College in Gambier, Ohio.
+She holds an M.S. from the University of Chicago School of Social Service Administration and Health Administration and Policy, and graduated Phi Beta Kappa with a B.A. from Kenyon College in Gambier, Ohio.